-Bikes under 500 euros are considered entry-level.
-Here you get simple city bikes, touring bikes and also children's bikes.
+Bikes under 500 Euros are considered entry-level.
+Here you get simple city bikes, touring bikes and also childrens' bikes.
 You can also find simple hardtail mountain bikes in this price range.
 These bikes have sturdy aluminium frames, basic gear shifts and most likely rim brakes.
 If you only get on your bike occasionally and do not plan to cover huge distances, it is absolutely ok to buy one of these affordable bikes.
 There is one exception: fixies or single speed bikes come without all the parts that can make a bike expensive, which makes them a real bargain.
 So you can buy good quality fixie bikes for little money in this category.

 > Click here for bikes under 500 Euros

-- Bikes between 500 and 1000 euros are considered the middle price range.
+- Bikes between 500 and 1000 Euros are considered the middle price range.
 Here you will find beautiful city bikes, the simple road bikes, cross bikes, fitness bikes and hardtail MTBs.
 The bikes will not necessarily get much lighter yet, but the quality of the parts is improving significantly.
 These bikes are suitable for daily, shorter journeys to work or day trips.
 There probably will be mechanical disc brakes, the gearshift will work smoothly and allow for more precise shifting, all the other components are more robust.

 > Meet our bikes from 500 to 1000 Euros

-- You can expect top quality bikes if you spend more than 1000 euros.
+- You can expect top quality bikes if you spend more than 1000 Euros.
 At least that's true for city bikes or touring bikes.
 If you want to be able to rely on your bike to ride through your city to work every day, you should not go for a cheaper one.
 If you spend 1000 - 1500 Euros, you buy high-end bikes from the best bike manufacturers we have available in our online bike shop.

 > Bikes from 1000 to 1500 Euros

 - Performance bikes are available for 1500 euros and more.
 You can actually pay a lot more for a road bike or a mountain bike.
 Real road bikes or mountain bikes start at 1500 euros, this price segment is actually open-ended.
-The more sophisticated the components get, the more exquisit the materials are, the higher bigger the number on the price tag is.
+The more sophisticated the components get, the more exquisit the materials are, the bigger the number on the price tag will be.
 But you can also expect much more of those bikes.
 They are designed for perfect performance, they are light and durable, and you don't have to worry about annoying bike trouble interfering with your training plans.
 Trekking bikes can also be found in this segment, for multi-day tours it's certainly worth investing in the durability and ergonomics that these touring bikes can offer.